 I’ve tried all the possible roads according to Michelin Maps and Google Maps.
 In conclusion, one thing has to be said immediately, the roads to Elafonisi are not easy, that’s why this is how I begin this guide, discussing how to get to Elafonisi.

-You might also want to read this step-by-step guide to rent a car and travel on Crete
+You might also want to read this step-by-step guide to car rental and driving in Crete

 The Mountain Road: Going to Elafonisi Beach through Topolia

-First of all and as a general rule, don’t expect, in any of these roads, to speed.
+First of all and as a general rule, don’t expect, on any of these roads, to speed.
 It’s rather impossible and not just for the traffic.
-All of them are mountain roads, so they narrow, slippery, with blind hairpin turns, and distressing ravines.
+All of them are mountain roads, so they are narrow, and slippery, with blind hairpin turns, and distressing ravines.

 Topolia Gorge starts near the village of